varnish/varnish-wiki/source/start/index.rst

 2. `The Varnish Tutorial`_ - The Tutorial explains the basics and gets you started with Varnish.
 3. `The Varnish Users Guide`_ - The User Guide explains how Varnish works and how you can use it to improve your website.
 4. `The Varnish Reference Manual`_ - contains hard facts and is useful for looking up specific questions.
-5. :ref:`Relevant Resources <general_resources>` - contains links to resourceful information beyond our website.
+5. :doc:`Relevant Resources <general_resources>` - contains links to resourceful information beyond our website.

 **Last but not the least this little wiki will give you a Hands-On Guide to making your website fly!**